 Peruvian Inca Orchid (Large)

 The Peruvian Inca Orchid, also known as the Peruvian hairless dog (Perro sin Pelo de Peru) is a very ancient breed that developed naturally in Peru.
 Images of the breed can be found in pottery dating back to 750 AD.
 The Peruvian Inca Orchid comes in hairless and coated varieties, as well as three sizes (small, medium, and large).
 The hairless Peruvian does not shed; it is usually entirely free from body hair, though some may have a very small amount of short hair on the head, feet, and end of the tail.
 These dogs need skin protection when spending time outdoors, including sunscreen in warmer months and sweaters in cold weather.

 HEIGHT: 19.75 to 25.75 inches tall at the shoulder

 Physical Characteristics: Elegant and slim; hairless with smooth and elastic skin.

-The Poodle comes in three size varieties.
-The largest is the Standard Poodle, followed by the Miniature and Toy Poodles.
-The Standard was the original Poodle, developed in Germany as a water retriever.
-The naturally harsh, dense curly coat is hypoallergenic and does not shed, but it is high maintenance.
-The Standard poodle must be professionally groomed every one to two months and brushed every other day (daily for longer coats) to prevent mats.
+The poodle comes in three size varieties.
+The largest is the standard poodle, followed by the miniature and toy poodles.
+The standard was the original poodle, developed in Germany as a water retriever.
+The naturally harsh, dense curly coat is hypoallergenic and does not shed much at all, but it is somewhat high-maintenance.
+The standard poodle must be professionally groomed every one to two months and brushed every other day (daily for longer coats) to prevent mats.

 HEIGHT: Standard: More than 15 inches tall at the shoulder